 - Best time of Year to Catch Buffalo Fish – You can fish for Buffalo fish year-round, but April into May is believed to be the best time to fish for them.
 At this stage, they are moving into their spawning grounds and are often found in the shallows of lakes.

 If you showed a picture of a buffalo fish to an angler, there is an excellent chance that they would identify it as a carp.
+They may even call it a buffalo carp, or buffalo carp fish.
 More anglers must learn to differentiate between them.
 Buffalo Fish is part of American heritage and, in many areas, are in steep decline.

 Don’t forget to check out our other Fish Guide articles.